Permafrost/TundraTN/README.md

 #### Outputs:

-* `newValues` is a list the same length as the input `values` list, but where every item is the internal ID for the Trading Networks My Enterprise profile.
+* `newValues` is a list the same length as the input `values` list if its length was greater than zero, or a list containing a single item, where each returned item is the internal ID of the Trading Networks My Enterprise partner profile.

 ---